By Daniel Barnes

-The Da Vinci Code was long and tedious, and offered an enormous payday for everyone involved.
+The Da Vinci Code was long and tedious, and it offered an enormous payday for everyone involved.
 In these last three films, Howard appears to have lost his most precious, Jewison-like talent: the ability to showcase his lead actors.
 Oscar-validated talents Tommy Lee Jones, Russell Crowe and Tom Hanks all stumbled through poor lead performances.

 I don’t hate most of Howard’s films, but I genuinely like only a few of them, and there are always reservations.
 Spielberg and Zemeckis share many of his bad tendencies, but they also have classics to present in their defense.
 Howard has done some producing, and he did excellent TV voiceover work as himself on The Simpsons and as the narrator on Arrested Development.
 But this isn’t a TV voiceover blog, it’s a movie blog, and if I’m going to bump someone, it will have to be for a legacy of cinematic quality.
 I don’t see a legacy of quality in Ron Howard.
 I see a legacy of mediocrity.

 Things have hardly improved since that 2007 assessment, and even Apollo 13 looks moldy and disgustingly sentimental now.
 Howard has continued to genre hop, directing a prestige stage adaptation (Frost/Nixon), his first sequel (Angels and Demons), a bawdy comedy (The Dilemma) and a sports biopic (Rush).
-Howard’s next film is Heart of the Sea, which appears to be a hybrid of a costume drama and a Gravity/All is Lost-style, man-against the-elements actioner.
+Howard’s next film is Heart of the Sea, which appears to be a hybrid of a costume drama and a man-against the-elements actioner.
 Say this about the guy: he’s not too full of himself to desperately chase established trends.

 Howard continues to direct towards the lowest common denominator.
 You get the impression he stays up nights worrying that someone somewhere will watch a frame of his films and not know exactly how they’re supposed to feel.
 With Frank Langella and Michael Sheen kept intact from the stage play, Frost/Nixon was as close to un-fuckup-able as a movie could get, but don’t think Howard didn’t give it the old college try.